 • 1/4 cup fresh orange juice

-• 3/4 cup buttermilk, (either low-fat or full-fat), at room temperature
+• 3/4 cup buttermilk, either low-fat or full-fat, at room temperature

 • 1 teaspoon vanilla extract

-• 2 cups good semisweet chocolate chunks
+• 2 cups semisweet chocolate chunks, opt for the good stuff

 For the orange syrup